BenRafter/TicTacToe/README.md

 # TicTacToe
-This is my version of Tic Tac Toe made inJava
+This is my version of Tic Tac Toe made inJava.
+I'll add other instructions and other things here later.